hackforla/UI-UX/README.md

 The UI/UX Community of Practice is one of many.
 [See all of our Communities of Practice](https://github.com/hackforla/communities-of-practice/blob/main/README.md)

 ## :handshake: Support and Assistance
 We will be implementing a support ticketing system soon.
-In the meantime, if you have any questions or need help, please reach out in the [ui-ux Slack Channel](https://hackforla.slack.com/archives/C017ESHSMNG) or join us during our CoP meeting on [Zoom](https://us06web.zoom.us/j/89597380276?pwd=TWFxajJmMnd1YXBBM05GSHNYdElSQT09) :)
+In the meantime, if you have any questions or need help, please reach out in the [ui-ux Slack Channel](https://hackforla.slack.com/archives/C017ESHSMNG) or join us during our CoP meeting on Zoom.
+Onboard to know more!
+[Onboarding schedule here](https://www.meetup.com/hackforla/)

 ![Header for Forms-2](https://github.com/user-attachments/assets/c7913dae-7be0-4de6-9392-39f71d3143c3)